xperseguers/t3ext-routing/Documentation/DeveloperManual/Index.rst

 	http://localhost/index.php?eID=routing&route=extension-key/custom/segments

-That is, ``extension-key``, and check all routes from file :file:`typo3conf/ext/{extension-key}/Configuration/Routes.yaml` until one can return the correct URI for the specified arguments.
+That is, ``extension-key``, and check all routes from file :file:`typo3conf/ext/{extension-key}/Configuration/Routes.yaml` (or :file:`typo3conf/ext/{extension-key}/Configuration/Routes.yml`) until one can return the correct URI for the specified arguments.

 .. note::